View on GitHub

 client::ensure_server_ready("your-app-name")?;

-// Start interactive mode (starts continuous audio stream)
+// Start interactive mode (begin continuous audio stream)

 client::start_interactive()?;